 The CITAS Lecture Series (Ringvorlesung) is open not only to students from across the humanities and social sciences but also to the general public.
 The series features lectures from scholars from the University of Regensburg and the Leibniz Institute for East and Southeast European Studies (IOS), while also giving a platform to guest speakers.

-Details of the previous lectures in the current and past series can be found below.
+Details of the previous lecture series can be found below.

 20.10.21 Andreas Guidi (Konstanz), Jonas Hock, Laura Linzmeier (Regensburg)

 Metamorphose durch Hellenisierung: Thessaloniki und der Große Brand von 1917

 10.11.21 Sonja Brentjes & Victor de Castro y León (Berlin)